build-on-aws/content/tutorials/egress-controls-for-cloud-workloads/egress-controls-with-route53-dns-resolver-firewall/index.md

 ### Understanding the Traffic Flow

 Traffic from protected workloads going to the Internet is routed via the default route (0.0.0.0/0) to a Network Firewall endpoint which in turn has a default route pointing to a NAT Gateway endpoint.
-You can see this highlighted in number 1 and 2.
+You can see this highlighted in number 1 and 2 of the simplified distributed deployment image.

 The Public subnet where the NAT Gateway is located has a default route pointing to the Internet Gateway for the VPC, and it also has a specific route for return traffic to protected workloads pointing to the Network Firewall endpoint.
 This ensures the traffic is symmetric for full inspection.
 You can see this highlighted in number 3 and 4.
 With a NAT Gateway deployed in a dedicated public subnet, instances in private subnets can communicated with resources on the Internet.